markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/visibility.md

 <br>
 <ul style="list-style-type: decimal; margin-left: 20px;">

-- To address the concerns raised by the students, the university could conduct a thorough assessment of the lighting in the bathrooms and shower areas within the housing facilities to identify the need for additional fixtures or brighter bulbs.
+- To address the lighting concern, the university could conduct a thorough assessment of the lighting across the campus, especially in areas where students frequently study or transit during evening hours.
-- It may also be beneficial to perform a campus-wide lighting audit to determine other areas that require improved lighting solutions.
+- This assessment should identify zones with insufficient lighting.
-- Implementing motion-sensor lights could enhance visibility while conserving energy.
+- Following the assessment, the university could upgrade existing lighting fixtures, install additional lights where necessary, and ensure that all lighting systems are well-maintained.
-- Additionally, ensuring regular maintenance of existing lighting fixtures to prevent outages and dimming over time would help maintain adequate lighting levels throughout the campus.
+- It may also be beneficial to consider energy-efficient LED lighting to improve visibility while being cost-effective in the long run.

     </ul>